VincentGonnet/Recovery/README.md

 The compass gets deleted if a player tries to move if from offhand, disconnects or dies. (only in survival / adventure mode)

+### Compatibilities

+Recovery is a Spigot plugin.
+It will work with both Spigot and PaperMC.

 ### Features
 ◽ A one time use recovery compass on demand